broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 Operationally, Activity (A) is defined as the geometric mean of the read counts of DNase-seq and H3K27ac ChIP-seq at an element E, and Contact (C) as the KR normalized Hi-C contact frequency between E and the promoter of gene G. Elements are defined as ~500bp regions centered on DHS peaks.

+Note that the ABC model only considers candidate elements and genes on the same chromosome.
+It does not make interchromosomal predictions.

 ## Running the ABC Model
 Running the ABC model consists of the following steps: